-In addition to supplementation, food can also exacerbate and precipitate inflammation and worsen pain.
+In addition to supplementation, food can also exacerbate and precipitate inflammation and worsen the pain.
 Food can also lessen inflammation and help to improve pain.
-The typical standard American diet (SAD) is highly inflammatory and serves to worsen pain.
-The SAD diet is typically high in carbohydrates, contains excess sugars, and has low omega 3 fatty acids.
+The typical standard American diet (SAD) is highly inflammatory and serves to worsen the pain.
+The SAD diet is typically high in carbohydrates, contains excess sugars, and has low omega-3 fatty acids.
 This is a recipe for increased inflammation.
-I recommend that patients consume an anti-inflammatory diet which is generally plant-based, eliminates processed foods, and stays away from simple sugars.
+I recommend that patients consume an anti-inflammatory diet that is generally plant-based, eliminates processed foods, and stays away from simple sugars.
 Anything food that spikes insulin levels (such as sweets) will also increase inflammation.

 Here are some recommended supplements which will help with pain:

 Cartilage is made from nutrients that are transformed into glucosamine and chondroitin sulfate.
 Supplementation with glucosamine and chondroitin sulfate is meant to improve cartilage in the joints.
 With inflammation and degenerative processes in the joints, there is a breakdown of cartilage.
 Oral supplementation with glucosamine and chondroitin sulfate will help to reverse this process.